Zolko-123/FreeCAD_Assembly4/Examples/Tutorial2/TUTORIAL2.md

 ## Tutorial 2

-In this tutorial we'll assemble 3 parts inside a single FreeCAD document, and animate the movement using a maseter-sketch:
+In this tutorial we'll assemble 3 parts inside a single FreeCAD document, and animate the movement using a master sketch:

 ![](tuto2_final.png)